Meniscus Tears: Evaluation and Treatment

 - Acute – younger, active patients; often associated with a sports injury (i.e. cutting, twisting) or taking a wrong step.
 Peak incidence of acute meniscal tears in males is 21 to 30 years old and in females is 11 to 19 years old.

 - Degenerative – middle-aged to older patients; associated with wear and tear, may or may not be associated with trauma or falls.
 Degenerative meniscal tears most often occur in individuals aged 40 to 60 years old.

 Types of tears – six major types of meniscus tears including intra substance/incomplete, radial, horizontal, flap, complex, and bucket handle

 What are the symptoms of a Meniscus Tear?

 Symptoms can vary from person to person and are also based on injury severity.
 Some people experience a popping sensation at the time of injury.
-Initially one may have pain and swelling.
-Depending on the type of tear, some may have mechanical symptoms like catching and locking and a feeling of knee instability.
+Initially one may have pain, stiffness, and swelling.
+Depending on the type of tear, some may have mechanical symptoms like catching and locking or a feeling of knee instability.
 However, most people can continue walking immediately after a meniscal tear and some can even continue to participate in sport without significant discomfort.

 I think I tore my Meniscus… Do I need an MRI?